 Mare Tranquillitatis is a non-mascon basin of pre-Nectarian age (Wilhelms et al., 1987).
-The mare fills at least one multi-ring basin (De Hon, 1974; Spudis, 1993), but a second overlapping basin is possible (Bhatt et al., 2020; De Hon, 2017).
-The mare basalts of Mare Tranquillitatis are of Imbrian age of 3.39 - 4.23 Ga (Hiesinger et al., 2011; Hiesinger et al., 2000).
+The mare fills at least one multi-ring basin (De Hon, 1974; Spudis, 1993), but a second overlapping basin is possible (De Hon, 2017; Bhatt et al., 2020).
+The mare basalts of Mare Tranquillitatis are of Imbrian age of 3.39 - 4.23 Ga (Hiesinger et al., 2000; Hiesinger et al., 2011).
 Most of the basalts show a CSFD age of 3.6 - 3.7 Ga (Hiesinger et al., 2000).
-These ages agree with the radiometric age of 3.67 Ga of the returned Apollo 11 samples (Hiesinger et al., 2000; Iqbal et al., 2019; Wilhelms et al., 1987).
-The western part of Mare Tranquillitatis is slightly younger than the eastern part (Hiesinger et al., 2011; Hiesinger et al., 2000).
+These ages agree with the radiometric age of 3.67 Ga of the returned Apollo 11 samples (Wilhelms et al., 1987; Hiesinger et al., 2000; Iqbal et al., 2019).
+The western part of Mare Tranquillitatis is slightly younger than the eastern part (Hiesinger et al., 2000; Hiesinger et al., 2011).
 Crustal thickness varies from west to east as well.
 With a thickness between 10 and 30 km, the crust is thinnest in the west.
-This agrees with the free air data, which indicate a positive gravity anomaly in the western region (Zuber et al., 2013).
+This agrees with the free air data, which indicate a positive gravity anomaly in the western region (Fig. 2; Zuber et al., 2013).
 This gravitational anomaly suggests a trough-like structure connecting Mare Tranquillitatis with Mare Nectaris in the south and Mare Serenitatis in the north (De Hon, 1974).
 Recent publications suggest that this trough is part of a system of deep-seated intrusions that form a rectangular pattern on the near side of the Moon (Andrews-Hanna et al., 2014; Valantinas & Schultz, 2020).
 The deepest basalt-filled regions of the trough in Mare Tranquillitatis are the Lamont region and a structure near Torricelli crater (Dvorak & Phillips, 1979; De Hon, 1974, 2017; Konopliv et al., 2001; Zuber et al., 2013).
 The Lamont region represents a circular positive free air anomaly in the southwest of Tranquillitatis and is superficially recognizable as a circular ring of wrinkle ridges and an overall topographic low (Dvorak & Phillips, 1979; Scott, 1974).
 It has been interpreted to be either a buried impact crater or ghost crater (Dvorak & Phillips, 1979; Scott, 1974) or a feature of volcanic origin (Zhang et al., 2018).
 Several large graben occur throughout the mare, but most of them in the western region of Mare Tranquillitatis.
-The large graben Rima Cauchy and a parallel fault called Rupes Cauchy occur in eastern Mare Tranquillitatis (Bhatt et al., 2020).
-Eastern Mare Tranquillitatis has a generally thicker crust and is buried by a thinner cover of basalts (De Hon, 1974; Rajmon & Spudis, 2004; Zuber et al., 2013).
-Many smaller volcanic domes and cones are abundant in the eastern mare (Qiao et al., 2020; Spudis et al., 2013).
+The large graben Rima Cauchy and a parallel normal fault called Rupes Cauchy occur in eastern Mare Tranquillitatis (Bhatt et al., 2020).
+Many smaller volcanic domes and cones are abundant in the eastern mare (Spudis et al., 2013; Qiao et al., 2020).
 Spudis et al. (2013) proposed two large shield volcano-like structures in eastern Mare Tranquillitatis as an explanation for the abundance of volcanic features.
 Mare Tranquillitatis has the largest abundance of irregular mare patches, which were interpreted to be evidence of volcanism within the past 100 Ma (Braden et al., 2014; Qiao et al., 2020).

-2 Data and Methods
+3 Data and Methods